WE BRING CAREFULLY SELECTED, HIGH-IMPACT CASES THAT PROTECT OUR DEMOCRACY AND INDIVIDUAL RIGHTS.

 Founding Principal

-Michele Roberts is a Founding Principal of Free and Fair Litigation Group.
+Michele Roberts is a Founding Principal of Free and Fair Litigation Group and a member of its Board.
 Michele is one of nation’s leading trial lawyers, and was the first woman to head a major professional sports union.

 Most recently, Michele served as the Executive Director of the National Basketball Players Association from 2014 until her retirement in 2022.
 In that role, she worked on behalf of NBA players to ensure their rights were protected and they were fairly compensated for the value they bring to the sport and their impact on the community.